Trusted Authentication

 Re-Authentication is required when the User changes their phone number or is using Astra on a new device

-Trusted Authentication is a joint solution developed by Astra and trusted Clients that enables access to Astra for all Users who have successfully completed mobile 2FA with a Client, providing a more streamlined onboarding experience.
+Trusted Authentication is a joint solution developed by Astra for trusted Clients that enables access to Astra for all Users who have successfully completed mobile 2FA with a Client, providing a more streamlined onboarding experience.
 If a User has Authenticated with your Client in the last 30 days, Astra will “trust” this Authentication and allow the User to bypass the Authentication step prior to providing an Authorization for your Client.

 Astra's Authentication Service